nus-cs2103-AY2223S1/ip/README.md

 The user guide may be found [here](https://rui-han-crh.github.io/ip/).

+Your saved file is likely in `USER -> CS2103T -> DukeData`, in whatever file structure your OS uses.

 ## Setting up in Intellij

 Prerequisites: JDK 11, update Intellij to the most recent version.